AxBwal/workIndia/README.md

 ### 5. Run the server

-Start the server using the following command:
+Start the development server with the following command:

 ```bash
 npm run dev
 ```

-The API will now be running at `http://localhost:3000`.
+The API will be available at `http://localhost:3000`.

-### 6. Run in production
+### 6. Running in production

-To run the server in production mode:
+To start the server in production mode, use:

 ```bash
 npm start